nathancrjackson/ps-o365-group-sync/README.md

 - Support for Azure Contexts.
 - New parameter -ForceNonInteractive to ensure utility won't halt when run as a task.
 - New parameter -Reconnect to force reconnection each time script run.
 Currently the script will use current authentication before trying provided credentials.
 Provided -Disconnect is $TRUE and you let the script finish this is already done.
+- New parameter -LoadDataAsRequired to load data from Azure AD only as required.
+The utility currently pulls all users and all groups from the Azure AD before verification process.
 - Deny Groups and Users at both the Global and Child level.
+- An additional output file that details only changes to commit or that have been commited.